innotrade/enapso-graphdb-client/README.md

 **The following demo require a running GraphDB 8.x/9.x instance on localhost at port 7200.
 The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.
 While creating new repository select the ruleset RDFS-Plus (Optimized).**
 Get the latest version of GraphDB for free at https://www.ontotext.com/products/graphdb/.

-enapso Apache Jena Fuseki2 Client for Node.js
+ENAPSO Apache Jena Fuseki2 Client for Node.js

 Node.js client for fuseki to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
 The client implements the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.